If you’ve received a complaint relating to child abuse, you need to know that:

-Manage the Situation
+Step 5: Manage the situation

-You mustmanage the situation while an investigation is being conducted (internal orexternal)
+You must manage the situation while an investigation is being conducted (internal or external)

-Implement disciplinary action as required
+Step 6: Implement disciplinary action as required

 - Implement any disciplinary action recommended by the police, child protection authority or state sporting organisation.
 The action should be immediate.

 - Check with the relevant state government authority to see if you need to forward a report (e.g. the NSW Office of the Children’s Guardian requires notification of relevant employment proceedings as does the SA Department for Communities and Social Inclusion).